MIDIKeys is a MIDI Keyboard Controller that can be used to send MIDI messages to synthesizer apps and hardware MIDI synthesizers.

 MIDIKeys doesn't produce any sound on its own, it is for playing hardware or software VST-style MIDI synthesizers via MIDI hardware interfaces connected to the iPhone dock connector or virtual MIDI instruments like IK Multimedia SampleTank® for iOS or ThumbJam running in the background on your iPhone.

-The entire range may be transposed up or down up to one octave in semitone increments using the "Transpose (semitones)" slider on the settings page or shifted a full octave (up to the two octave limit) by touching the 8va -/+ buttons on the main screen.
+The entire range may be transposed up or down (up to a three octave limit) by touching the 8va -/+ buttons on the main screen.
+Touching the display for the transpose between the octave shift buttons resets the transpose to C3.

 Both fixed or variable note MIDI Note On event velocity based on touch position within the key are available as options on the settings page.